 We mostly know everything about how to drink wine, but how we taste it and evaluate its quality is something else.
 For unprofessional personal use, it is enough to learn how to separate the excellent wine from the bad.
 But what is a good wine or what is a bad wine?
 Even though someone might have said, especially some wine producer, that there is no bad wine at all, but are only bad drinkers, this is not true: wine can be good, excellent, excellent, or even exceptional, but it can also be bad, inappropriate for drinking or with faults.

 What Is a Good Wine?

 Of course, it must first be emphasized that the taste and assessment of what is good and what is bad wine are partly always subjective.
 However, professionals define wine according to its particular characteristics and try to make wine evaluation as objectively as possible.
 A professional wine tasting is quite a secret or even a kind of myth.
 For many oenologist experts, hedonistic descriptions are already unprofessional, at least not scientifically.
 And despite all the measurements of the sensory and organoleptic characteristics of the wine, the civilized wine drinker is the one who decides what is good and excellent or poor and unacceptable.

-The main difference between drinking and trying wine is that trying to ask for a reflection on what we see, smell and taste in a glass.
+The main difference between drinking and trying wine is that trying to ask for a reflection on what we see, smell, and taste in a glass.
 Tasting the wine, above all, means that it takes time to think about what we drink.
-It is necessary to concentrate on the wine and take a few minutes to see the wine in peace carefully and accurately.
+It is necessary to concentrate on the wine and take a few minutes to see the wine in a peace carefully and accurately.
 We need to smell it before turning the glass and after that and then try it.
 It is necessary to experience all the shades of wine and enjoy its complexity.
 By this, we give the opportunity to wine, as well as to ourselves.
 What’s more: by slowing the tasting of what we drink, we spread our knowledge of each type of wine and deepen our understanding of the wine.
 It must also be understood and known.